|Nutrition Facts (per serving)|

 Feel free to add or exchange the minced garlic for finely minced shallots.

 If you're not following a vegan diet, you can add a couple of teaspoons of honey to this dressing.

 Feel free to add a tablespoon of finely chopped fresh herbs if you have them.
 Parsley, chives, or thyme work well together, or try a combination of all three.

 - There are so many ways to use salad dressing besides just using it to dress your favorite fresh green salad.
 Try using a salad dressing to dress a side dish of fresh steamed vegetables such as broccoli or kale or even to dress up some frozen veggies straight out of the bag.

 - Having a cookout?
-Use this dressing as a marinade for grilling tofu or seitan, or even just use it to drizzle on a simple baked potato or oven roasted new potatoes when you want something quick and easy for a side dish.
+Use this dressing as a marinade for grilling tofu or seitan, or even just drizzle on a simple baked potato or oven-roasted new potatoes.
+It's an easy way to dress up a side dish.

 This dressing will keep at room temperature in a covered container or sealed jar for about a week.